Mbed-TLS/mbedtls/docs/architecture/psa-storage-resilience.md

 * If the file `id` does not exist, then no resources corresponding to that key are in a secure element.
 This holds whether `id` is in the transaction list or not.
 * If `id` is not in the transaction list and the file `id` exists and references a key in a stateful secure element, then the key is present in the secure element.
+* If `id` is in the transaction list and a key exists by that identifier, the key's location is a stateful secure element.

 #### Chosen recovery process